P-Mena/P-Mena/README.md

 ## Hi there, I'm Filomena Pedante 👋
-I'm a **Junior Frontend Developer** passionate about building clean, user-friendly, and accessible web applications.
+I'm a **Entry-Level Frontend Developer** passionate about building clean, user-friendly, and accessible web applications.

 ---